 We often hear the elders reminiscing over the purity and freshness of the food and beverages of their youth.
 It’s rare to find the same in modern-day adulterated and processed food products.
 Milkybay is working to bring back the missing freshness with a plethora of innovations and positive outcomes in the dairy sector.

-After doing her MBA and working at through different jobs, Jayati set forth in the direction of agribusiness.
+After doing her MBA and working through different jobs, Jayati set forth in the direction of agribusiness.
 She, along with her co-founder, had set up Milkybay in 2017.
 After doing a two-week course at NDRI (National Dairy Research Institute), she set up a shed with pasteurization and other sanitization units at a farm near Gurugram.
 Starting with five cows, they now take care of 50 cows.

 Milkybay focuses on the freshness of the products and thus ensures the purity and no preservatives policy.
 It caters to B2B and B2C segments mostly via its offline supply chain.
 It ensures that the entire supply chain is comprehensively sustainable, and quality is assured.
-No plastic is used at any stage, thereby staying true to their goal of all-round purity.
+No plastic is used at any stage, thereby staying true to their goal of all-around purity.
 They use returnable glass bottles with paper stickers, seals and packaging for their products.
 All the cows are of the indigenous variety and produce A2 milk, which is full of health benefits.
 The indigenous varieties have lower milk productivity and require more maintenance, but this is more than compensated with the utilization of the dung and urine that they generate.
-The same can’t be utilized in case of jersey cows.
-Thus, the cow dung cakes (upla) and biogas are used as a source of fuel for the nearby homes.
+The same can’t be utilized in the case of jersey cows.
+Thus, cow dung cakes (upla) and biogas are used as a source of fuel for nearby homes.
 The products span across

 - Milk and flavoured milk